Rolling and wheeled creatures in fiction and legend: Rolling creatures

 Northern Irish author James White's Sector General series features "Rollers" from the planet Drambo, doughnut-shaped aquatic organisms that do not have hearts, but which instead must roll continuously to maintain circulation by means of gravity.
 The Rollers are described in the short story "Spacebird" in the 1980 edition of Ambulance Ship, and in other works in the series.

 The 1982 puppet-animated fantasy film The Dark Crystal, directed by Jim Henson and Frank Oz, introduced the character Fizzgig, a dog-like companion creature that rolls from place to place.
 In 2015, an original film puppet of Fizzgig was put on auction with an estimated value of $12,000–$15,000.

 In The Citadel of Chaos (1983) by Steve Jackson, the reader encounters Wheelies, disc-shaped creatures with four arms who move by doing cartwheels.

+Sheri S. Tepper's True Game series includes the Eesties, aliens shaped like five-pointed stars that also move by cartwheeling.
+They are introduced in The Song of Mavin Manyshaped (1985) and appear particularly in Dervish Daughter and Jinian Star-Eye (both 1986).

 Tuf Voyaging, a 1986 science fiction novel by George R. R. Martin, features an alien called a Rolleram, described as a "berserk living cannonball of enormous size", which kills its prey by rolling over it and crushing it, before digesting it externally.
 Adults of the species weigh approximately six metric tons and can roll faster than 50 kph.

 In the Sonic the Hedgehog video game series, which first appeared in 1991, the eponymous Sonic and his sidekick Tails are capable of moving by rolling.

 The 1995 short story "Microbe", by Kenyon College biologist and feminist science fiction writer Joan Slonczewski, describes an exploratory expedition to an alien world whose plant and animal life consists entirely of doughnut-shaped organisms.